 We rely on contractual arrangements with our PRC Operating Entities (as defined below) and their shareholders for the operation of our business, which may not be as effective as direct ownership.
 If our PRC Operating Entities (as defined below) and their shareholders fail to perform their obligations under these contractual arrangements, we may have to resort to litigation to enforce our rights, which may be time-consuming, unpredictable, expensive and damaging to our operations and reputation.
-For details, please refer to the section "Contractual Arrangements" on pages 51 to 63.
+For details, please refer to the section "Contractual Arrangements" on pages 50 to 62 of this annual report.